sonocotta/esparagus-media-center/firmware/esphome/README.md

 ## Overview

 All configurations use:
 - **ESP-IDF framework** for better audio performance and stability.
-I used to provide Arduino based examples as well, but they proved to be poor user experience.
+I used to provide Arduino-based examples as well, but they proved to be a poor user experience.
 - **Modular package system** for code reusability (see `packages/` directory)
 - **Shared secrets** for Wi-Fi credentials and API keys
 - **Common features**: Wi-Fi, OTA updates, API, debug logging, RGB LED, IR receiver